 The American Sheep Industry Association describes how wool functions as a natural insulator, helping you feel warmer in the winter and cooler in the summer.
-Because wool is an absorbent fiber that helps regulate body temperature, is comfortable to sleep on year round!
+Because wool is an absorbent fiber that helps regulate body temperature, it is comfortable to sleep on year round!
 When the air is cool and damp, wool absorbs moisture and keeps a layer of dry, insulating air next to the skin.
 On the other hand, when it is warm, that same absorption capacity takes up perspiration, allowing the body’s natural cooling system to work better.
-Because of this capacity, beds made with wool don’t develop hot or cold spots, allowing for a better nights rest, free of tossing and turning.
+Because of this capacity, beds made with wool don’t develop hot or cold spots, allowing for a better night’s rest.

 Naturally Flame Resistant